The seed-to-solution method for the Einstein constraints and the asymptotic localization problem: The seed-to-solution map: definition, existence, and asymptotic properties

 \item {\bf Asymptotically Einstein data:} $\Hstar$ is a scalar field satisfying\footnote{This inequality and the next one restrict, both, the Einstein operator applied to $(g_1, h_1)$ and the matter content of the space.} $\| \Hcal(g_1,h_1) - \Hstar \|_{L^2C_{\ppM + 2}^{\alpha}(\Mbf)} \lesssim \eeM$, while $\Mstar$ is a vector field satisfying $\| \Mcal(g_1, h_1) - \Mstar \|_{L^2C_{\qqM + 1}^{1, \alpha}(\Mbf)} \lesssim \eeM$.

 \eei \end{definition}

 \paragraph{Decay of the seed data.}

-The above definition provides us with a (quantitative) formulation of the asymptotic flatness conditions at each end, while also constraining the manifold to be ``almost Euclidian'' in a whole.
+The above definition provides us with a (quantitative) formulation of the asymptotic flatness conditions at each end, while also constraining the manifold to be ``almost Euclidean'' in a whole.
 For instance, on $M= \RR^3$ endowed with the standard metric, we can easily construct seed data satisfying our conditions by deriving a formal expansion near infinity and using a standard cut-off technique in order to glue this expansion with the Euclidean metric in the interior.
-As will become clear in the following, our admissibility condition $1/2 \leq p \leq 2 ( q -1)$ is natural in view of the schematic form $\Delta_e g = \del g \star \del g + h \star h$ of the Hamiltonian constraint.
+As will become clear in the following, our admissibility condition $1/2 \leq p \leq 2 ( q -1)$ is natural and, for instance, we observe that the Hamiltonian equation is {\sl schematically} a Laplace operator (in the metric $e$, say) with a quadratic right-hand side in $h$ (plus other terms with similar or higher decay), hence the inequality $p-2 \leq 2q$ is assumed.
 Our conditions so far are very mild, but will be sufficient for our existence result in Theorem~\ref{theo-prec}.
 In order to further motivate our definition above, we record here some observations\footnote{which, in a first reading, can be skipped by the reader}.

 \bei